TyberiusPrime/fdate/README.md

 Pass `--help` for all options.

 Uses ISO formated dates (YYYY-mm-dd) exclusively.
 Shows (ISO) week number.
 Years go over 9000.
+Digit year input does max four digits.

-The myriannum ends on a Friday, apperantly.
+The myriannum ends on a Sunday, apparently.
+The year 9999 ends on a Friday though.

 ![fdate demonstration gif](./docs/demo.gif)